Food Health Social Issues

 Commercially produced mushrooms have been linked to a few documented cases of foodborne illness outbreaks associated with pathogens.

 A multistate outbreak of Staphylococcal food poisoning in 1989 that was associated with canned mushrooms imported from the People’s Republic of China sickened 102 people.
-In 2003, mushrooms contaminated with Salmonella Heidelberg due to improper handling — in which they likely came in contact with raw meat — was responsible for a restaurant outbreak.
+In 2003, mushrooms contaminated with Salmonella Heidelberg due to improper handling — in which they likely came in contact with raw meat — were responsible for a restaurant outbreak.
 And in early 2020, an outbreak of Listeria monocytogenes crossed multiple state lines and affected 36 people.
 It was linked to Enoki mushrooms, which are often used in East Asian dishes.

 So while mushrooms can be associated with outbreaks of foodborne illness, this is actually quite rare.